From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Empirical Results

-\textbf{Regression results:} In Column (1) of Table \ref{tab:post_engagement}, the coefficient estimate of $\var{Falsehood}$ is significantly negative ($\var{coef.} =$ \num{-0.256}, $\var{p} <$ \num{0.001}), which means that false news posts receive fewer reposts than true news posts.
+Incorporating multiple control variables related to content and poster characteristics that can affect engagement with news posts, we conduct regression analysis to estimate the effects of $\var{Falsehood}$, $\var{Conspiracy}$, and $\var{Diversity}$ on the numbers of reposts, likes, and replies (Figs. \ref{fig:repost_count_coefs}--\ref{fig:reply_count_coefs}).
+In Fig. \ref{fig:repost_count_coefs}, the coefficient estimate of $\var{Falsehood}$ is significantly negative ($\var{coef.} =$ \num{-0.256}, $\var{p} <$ \num{0.001}), which means that false news posts receive fewer reposts than true news posts.
 On average, false news posts receive 22.6\% fewer reposts than true news posts.
-Similarly, the coefficient estimate of $\var{Falsehood}$ in Column (2) is significantly negative ($\var{coef.} =$ \num{-0.155}, $\var{p} <$ \num{0.05}).
-On average, false news posts receive 14.4\% fewer likes than true news posts.
-However, the coefficient estimate of $\var{Falsehood}$ in Column (3) is significantly positive ($\var{coef.} =$ \num{0.400}, $\var{p} <$ \num{0.001}).
+Similarly, the coefficient estimate of $\var{Falsehood}$ in Fig. \ref{fig:like_count_coefs} is significantly negative ($\var{coef.} =$ \num{-0.155}, $\var{p} <$ \num{0.05}).
+This means that, on average, false news posts receive 14.4\% fewer likes than true news posts.
+However, the coefficient estimate of $\var{Falsehood}$ in Fig. \ref{fig:reply_count_coefs} is significantly positive ($\var{coef.} =$ \num{0.400}, $\var{p} <$ \num{0.001}).
 This means that, on average, false news posts receive 49.2\% more replies than true news posts.
-Together with the observations in Figs. \ref{fig:ccdf_retweet_count} -- \ref{fig:ccdf_reply_count}, the results indicate that the interaction of reply with the veracity of posts may vary from the interactions of reposting and liking.